Onomatopoeia (character): Powers and abilities

 Onomatopoeia is an athlete, martial artist and weapons expert.
 He invariably carries two semiautomatic handguns, a sniper rifle, and an army knife.
 He appears to be quite intelligent, having orchestrated the Joker's escape to draw out Batman, as well as avoiding capture by giving the Joker a near-fatal wound, causing Batman to be distracted.
-His usual outfit consists of black gloves, pants, and shirt, with a long black trench coat and a full, black hood decorated by concentric white circles.
-In Batman: Cacophony, it is revealed that he collects the masks of heroes he kills, keeping them in a trophy case in his secret identity's house.
 His marksmanship has been shown to rival even Deadshot's.